-You have returned to the main menu.
-The configuration of the high-speed access is complete.
+You have returned to the Main Menu.
+High Speed Internet access is ready for use.

 6.5 Broadband Internet Access with X2402, X2404 and X2300 Family Routers

 The X2402, X2404 and X2300 Family routers from BinTec Access Networks GmbH offer broadband Internet access with integrated modem.
 Broadband Internet access is implemented in these Compact Routers via the ➤> PPPoA, ➤> IPoA and ➤> PPPoE protocols.
 These protocols are required to connect to the Internet over a DSL connection, e.g. for terminals.